nspcc-dev/neo-go/docs/runtime.md

 # Runtime
-A brief overview of NEO smart contract API's that can be used in the neo-storm framework.
+A brief overview of NEO smart contract API's that can be used in the neo-go framework.

 # Overview
 1. [Account]()